Line Managers & Psychosocial Risk:

 Manager Competencies

-Effective manager support requires specific competencies.
+Effective psychosocial risk management as well as good manager support require specific competencies.

-Two frameworks outline these competencies:
+Two frameworks outline these competencies in more detail:

-Framework 1.
 Petrie et al. (2018)

 My line manager: